ocombe/ocModal/README.md

 });
 ```

-- init: use this to populate the modal scope.
+- **init**: use this to populate the modal scope.
 If you use a controller you will also be able to access this via $init
 ```javascript
 $ocModal.open(
 	template: '<div>{{param1}}</div>',